d-Rickyy-b/certstream-server-go/README.md

 Setting up an instance of the certstream server is straightforward.
 You can either download and compile the code yourself, or use one of the [precompiled binaries](https://github.com/d-Rickyy-b/certstream-server-go/releases).

+By default, certstream-server-go will monitor all logs listed in the [Google Log list](https://www.gstatic.com/ct/log_list/v3/log_list.json), which are also included in the Chrome browser.
+There are more CT logs available than the ones listed there.
+Google provides [another list with all known CT logs](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json).
+But not all of them might be relevant to you.
+Or maybe you are running your own CT log and want to monitor that as well?

+You can define additional logs in the config file.
+Check out the [sample config file](https://github.com/d-Rickyy-b/certstream-server-go/blob/master/config.sample.yaml)

 ### Docker

 There's also a prebuilt [Docker image](https://hub.docker.com/repository/docker/0rickyy0/certstream-server-go) available.